1. Select

 Note—The earlier investment cap for BSDA was ₹2 lakh; SEBI has now revised this limit fivefold.

-Here's a breakdown of the key benefits of a Basic Service Demat Account (BSDA):
+Here's a breakdown of the key benefits of a Basic Services Demat Account (BSDA):

 1. Cost-Effective: BSDAs offer significant fee reductions, especially for small investors.
 Annual maintenance charges (AMCs) are often waived if the value of your holdings stays below ₹10 lakh, making it a budget-friendly option for beginners.